 Author(s): R. Roy Johnson; Steven W. Carothers; Deborah M. Finch; Kenneth J. Kingsley; John T. Stanley Fifty years ago, riparian habitats were not recognized for their extensive and critical contributions to wildlife and the ecosystem function of watersheds.
 This changed as riparian values were identified and documented, and the science of riparian ecology developed steadily.
 Papers in this volume range from the more mesic northwestern United States to the arid Southwest and Mexico.

 Author(s): Steven W. Carothers; R. Roy Johnson; Deborah M. Finch; Kenneth J. Kingsley; Robert H. Hamre In the Preface to volume 1, we discuss the development of riparian ecology as one of the newest of ecological fields that gained significant momentum in the 1950s and 1960s as part of the general “riparian movement” in the United States.
 The field expanded rapidly throughout the latter half of the 1900s.
-Volume 2 involves more than two dozen authors - most with decades of experience - who expand upon riparian and other topics introduced in volume 1.

 This fact sheet from Utah State University discusses cut stump herbicide treatment, which can be used to control Russian olive at any time of the year.